Keynote speakers

 Cécile is a member of a good number of networks and professional societies at national, regional and global levels.

-In September 2000, she co-funded Cameroon Ecology, a local NGO to promote community forestry; In May 2009, she co-funded REFACOF, a Sub-Sahara women’s Platform of the forest sector.
+In September 2000, she co-founded Cameroon Ecology, a local NGO to promote community forestry; In May 2009, she co-founded REFACOF, a Sub-Sahara women’s Platform of the forest sector.

 Cécile is COMIFAC Climate Change Champion, Wangari Maathaï Forests Champion, UNEP Champion of the Earth and Gulbenkian Prize for Humanity 2023 Winner.